repo-storage/starter-theme/README.md

 ##Description

-A simple Starter-Theme, packed with tools to easeß some basic frontend developers chores
+A simple Starter-Theme, packed with tools to ease basic frontend developers chores

 ###Quick Start